Cops: One dead, two injured after shooting

 The identities of the victims were not released.

-LeBrun said the three were standing together on West Fulton Avenue when a vehicle pulled up alongside them.
+LeBrun said the three were standing together on West Fulton Avenue shortly after midnight when a vehicle pulled up alongside them.
 The victims and a male in the vehicle got into a verbal dispute and someone inside started shooting, LeBrun said.

 After the shooting, which occurred not far from a house party, the vehicle drove off in an unknown direction, he said.